-He switched his attention back to the monitor as the people were mocking Jesus, and telling Him to come down from the cross[xii] if He was the Son.
+Switching his attention back to the monitor, the people were mocking Jesus, telling Him to come down from the cross[xii] if He was the Son.
 Satan started rubbing his hands and gloating over Jesus, saying, “Look at Him, pathetic isn’t He?
 The guy just doesn’t realise it has all been for nothing.
 Oh, I can actually taste the victory now.”

 But one, called Deelze, said, “Boss, I don’t like this, it’s all going a bit too smoothly!”

 “How dare you!
 You ungrateful little twerp.
 Of course, it’s going smoothly, I organized it.
 Why is it, just as I get some satisfaction at a job well done, one of you idiots try to go and spoil it?” roared Satan.

 At this, he kicked Deelze in the behind so hard that he flew right across the office.
 “If you open your mouth again I will tear your tongue out!” he said.

 “Boss, boss, look the Son is saying something.”
 Whispered one of the minions, sheepishly.